Under the EUMETSAT Data Policy, data, products and services derived from our satellites are subject to licensing terms and conditions.

 Based upon the information provided during the registration process, the most appropriate licence type is determined.
 Depending upon your Data Usage and your country of residence, you may be asked to acknowledge licensing terms and conditions online as part of this registration process.
-For certain types of data usage you will be requested to counter-sign a printed licence provided by EUMETSAT, or one of the Member State/Cooperating State Licensing Agents.
+For certain types of data usage you will be requested to counter-sign a printed licence provided by EUMETSAT, or one of the Member State Licensing Agents.

 My licence is about to expire.
 Can I renew it?